framework7io/framework7-cli/README.md

 $ npm install -g framework7-cli
 ```

-## Creating Framework7 app
+## Create Framework7 app

-To create Framework7 app, run the following command in directory where you want to create app:
+To create Framework7 app, run the following command in the directory where you want to create app:
 ```
 $ framework7 create
 ```

-Programm will prompt for few questions about framework and template you want to start with.
+Program will prompt for few questions about framework and template you want to start with.

-## Creating Framework7 app with user interface
+## Create Framework7 app with user interface

-Run the following command in directory where you want to create app:
+Run the following command in the directory where you want to create app:
 ```
 $ framework7 create --ui
 ```